ponicode/roller-coaster/INSTRUCTION.md

 You can resolve the following exercise in JavaScript or TypeScript.

+The code should be written as if it was going to be pushed to a professional codebase, not as a draft.

+Try and solve it with reasonable algorithmic complexity.
+This means that even the harder tests should run within a couple of seconds or even less.

 ## The Goal

 You have recently been assigned to a new amusement park’s center of analysis and supervision.
 Your mission is to estimate each day what the earnings will be for each ride that day.
 You start by looking at the roller coaster.